Mía (Bad Bunny song)

 "Mía" is a song by Puerto Rican rapper Bad Bunny featuring Canadian rapper Drake.
 It was released on October 11, 2018, through OVO Sound, Rimas Entertainment and Warner Bros.
 Records, as the second single from the former's debut studio album X 100pre (2018).
-The song was written by Benito Martinez, Aubrey Graham, Edgar Semper Vargas, Elvin Peña, Francis Diaz, Henry Pulman, Luian Malave Nieves, Joseph Negron Velez, Max Borghetti, Noah Assad and Xavier Semper Vargas, and produced by DJ Luian, Tainy, La Paciencia and Mambo Kingz.
+The song was written by the artists along with Edgar Semper Vargas, Elvin Peña, Francis Diaz, Henry Pulman, Luian Malave Nieves, Joseph Negron Velez, Max Borghetti, Noah Assad and Xavier Semper Vargas, and produced by DJ Luian, Tainy, La Paciencia and Mambo Kingz.

 "Mía" peaked at number five on the US Billboard Hot 100, becoming Bunny's first top 10 single on the chart as a lead artist and Drake's 26th.
 The song also topped the charts in Spain, and reached the top 10 in Argentina, Canada, Colombia, El Salvador, Greece, Panama, Portugal, Romania, Switzerland and Venezuela; as well as the top 20 in France, Italy, Sweden and the United Kingdom.
 The accompanying music video was released alongside the single and passed the billion view mark on March 21, 2020.